npmurphy/biofilm_pulse/README.md

 ```

 ### Figure 5
-This figure compares Sigma B gradients and spore gradients.
+This figure compares σB gradients and spore gradients.
-Also plots sigma B activity vs sporulation activity.
+Also plots σB activity vs sporulation activity.

 Single cell data (see Figure 2), Spore gradient data (see Figure 7).
 These data can be found at [https://dx.doi.org/10.5281/zenodo.3544513/](https://dx.doi.org/10.5281/zenodo.3544513/) in the files `LSM700_63x_sigb.zip` and `LSM700_63x_sspb_giant.zip`.

 Single cell three reporter data were processed as in the workflow `workflows/workflow_3fp.sh`.
-These large tilescan images were shrunk down to 1/20 their original size and segmented using a Support Vector Machine (SVM) model trained with a set of manually labeled images from Figure 6.
-The SVM segmentation script is `bin/giant63_svm_segmentation.py`.
+These large tilescan images were shrunk down to 1/20 their original size and segmented using the method from Figure 2 and manually corrected.
 The small mask was increased back up to full size and the images were processed using the single cell segmentation algorithm from Figure 3.

 The resulting data can be found at [https://dx.doi.org/10.5281/zenodo.3544513/](https://dx.doi.org/10.5281/zenodo.3544513/) in the file `LSM780_63x_spoiid_v_sigb.zip`.